Albertlungu/PyGPT/encoding_models/understanding_positional_encoding.md

     Mean Squared Error (MSE): $$MSE = \frac{1 + 1 + 1 + 1 + 16}{5} = 4$$

     The MSE of 4 shows that, on average, the squared prediction error per day is 4 units.
 The larger mistake on Day 5 has a much bigger effect on the total loss, highlighting how MSE penalizes larger mistakes more for model training.

+# What's the difference between positional encodings and embeddings?
+**Embeddings**: represent the meaning of a word using a vector
+- Capture relationships between words such as *King* and *Queen*

+**Positional Embeddings**: defined above 😭